 There are several open issues in the development of wireless ATM.
-Most of them stem from the fact that ATM was designed with reliable fixed links in mind.
-More precisely, ATM assumes fixed users, plentiful and constant bandwidth allocated dynamically based on users' needs, full duplex and point-to-point transmission, very good transmission quality (which is why error detection and error correction techniques are limited), and low physical-layer overhead.
-On the other hand, in a wireless environment users can move inside the covered range, the available bandwidth in the radio interface is limited and can vary based on the quality of the channel, transmission is usually half duplex and point-to-multipoint due to the lack of available frequencies, transmission quality is usually poor requiring advanced error detection and error correction techniques, and physical overhead is much higher than in fixed links, basically due to the synchronization delay between transmitter and receiver [3].
+Most of them stem from the fact that ATM was designed having reliable fixed links in mind.
+More precisely, ATM assumes fixed users, plenty and constant bandwidth, allocated dynamically based on users needs, full duplex and point-to-point transmission, very good transmission quality (that is why error detection and error correction techniques are limited), and small physical layer overhead.
+On the other hand, in a wireless environment users can move inside the covered range, the available bandwidth in the radio interface is limited and can vary based on the quality of the channel, transmission is usually half duplex and point-to-multipoint, due to the lack of available frequencies, transmission quality is usually poor, requiring advanced error detection and error correction techniques, and physical overhead is much larger than in fixed links, basically due to the synchronisation delay between transmitter and receiver [3].

-Currently, a number of research activities are focusing on the topic of wireless ATM to resolve its problems (e.g., [4-7]).
-One of these activities is project Magic WAND (Wireless ATM Network Demonstrator) [8], which is investigating wireless ATM technology for customer premises networks in the framework of the Advanced Communications Technologies and Services (ACTS) program funded by the European Union.
-The main components of the WAND system, as shown in Fig. 1, are:
+Currently, a number of research activities are focusing on the topic of wireless ATM to resolve its problems (see for example [4-7]).
+One of these activities is project Magic WAND (Wireless ATM Network Demonstrator) [8], which is investigating wireless ATM technology for customer premises networks in the framework of the Advanced Communications Technologies and Services (ACTS) programme, funded by the European Union.
+The main components of the WAND system, as shown in Figure 1, are:

-- Mobile terminals (MTs), the end-user equipment, which are basically ATM terminals with a radio adapter card - Access points (APs), the base stations of the cellular environment - An ATM switch (SW), to support interconnection with the rest of the ATM network - A control station (CS) attached to the ATM switch, containing mobility-specific software to support mobilityrelated operations, such as location update and handover, which are not supported by the ATM switch
+- Mobile Terminals (MTs), the end user equipment, which are basically ATM terminals with a radio adapter card, - Access Points (APs), the base stations of the cellular environment, - an ATM Switch (SW), to support interconnection with the rest of the ATM network, and

+• a Control Station (CS), attached to the ATM switch, containing mobility specific software, to support mobility related operations, such as location update and handover, which are not supported by the ATM switch.

 An important system design issue for WAND, and wireless ATM systems in general, is the design of an efficient medium access control (MAC) protocol for the radio interface.
 This protocol should be able to support all (or a useful subset of) ATM services with often conflicting requirements, and guarantee the required QoS for each connection.
 It should also guarantee fairness and allocate bandwidth efficiently and dynamically.
-Accordingly, advanced traffic scheduling is required to fulfill these requirements.
+Accordingly, advanced traffic scheduling is required to fulfil these requirements.

-In this article we present the concepts of the MAC proto-

-col and traffic scheduling in the radio interface as currently worked out in the WAND project.
-Since the MAC protocol is based on both reservation and contention techniques, it has been named the Mobile Access Scheme Based on Contention and Reservation for ATM (MASCARA).
-We focus on the structure of the protocol and scheduling of ATM traffic on the radio interface.
-Aspects such as support of handover for mobility are not discussed here, although they definitively impact the protocol; for these aspects the interested reader is referred to [9].
+In this paper, we present the concepts of the MAC protocol and traffic scheduling in the radio interface, as are currently worked out in the WAND project.
+Since the MAC protocol is based both on reservation and contention techniques, it has been named Mobile Access Scheme based on Contention And Reservation for ATM, or MASCARA.
+We focus on the structure of the protocol and the scheduling of ATM traffic on the radio interface.
+Aspects, such as support of handover for mobility, are not discussed here, although they definitively impact the protocol; for these aspects the interested reader is referred to [9].

-The article is organized as follows.
-The second section discusses the general characteristics of an efficient MAC protocol for wireless ATM, and describes the structure of MASCARA.
-The third section discusses traffic scheduling requirements for the radio interface of WAND and describes the basic features of the scheduling algorithm used in MAS-CARA.
-The fourth section presents simulation results on the performance of the proposed scheduling algorithm.
-Finally, the last section contains our conclusions.
+The paper is organized as follows.
+Section 2 discusses the general characteristics of an efficient MAC protocol for wireless ATM, and describes the structure of MASCARA.
+Section 3 discusses traffic scheduling requirements for the radio interface of WAND and describes the basic features of the scheduling algorithm used in MASCARA.
+Section 4 presents simulation results on the performance of the proposed scheduling algorithm.
+Finally, Section 5 contains our conclusions.